doomy/slideshow.js/README.md

         var slideshow = new Slideshow({
             tickInterval: 5000,
             transitionTime: 800,
-            backgroundElementId: "background"
+            backgroundElementId: "background",
+            effect: "fadeInOut"
         });
         slideshow.setImages(['img/slideshow/001.jpg', 'img/slideshow/002.jpg']);
         slideshow.run();
     </script>

 The interval and transition times are in miliseconds.

 All the config parameters are optional.
-You will however likely need to specify at least the html element id.
+If no custom backgroundElementId is provided, "background" is expected.
+Effect configuration options are: fadeInOut, slideHorizontal

 ## License
 I don't care.
 Use it at will.